top of page

 $8,474 Out-of-Pocket Saving After Insurance Restructure: A Case Study

-• 10 min read
+• 15 min read

-Written by Christopher Hall, AdvDipFP | Authorised Representative, AFSL 526688 | March 2026
+Written by Christopher Hall, AdvDipFP | Authorised Representative, AFSL 526688 | March 2026 | Updated April 2026

 Case Study Summary

-A NSW-based carpenter with eight years of unreviewed life insurance, TPD and income protection policies was paying $9,314 per year entirely from personal income.
-Following a complimentary review by Christopher Hall at Arrow Equities, his existing policies were cancelled and replaced with new policies at equivalent or greater cover amounts.
-The total annual premium was reduced to $5,574 — a saving of $3,740 per year, or approximately 40% of the original premium cost.
-By restructuring the life and TPD policies to be funded through superannuation, the amount paid from personal income fell from $9,314 to $840 per year — an out-of-pocket saving of $8,474 annually, representing a 91% reduction in personal cash outlay.
-No cover was reduced.
+A NSW-based carpenter with eight years of unreviewed ClearView life insurance, TPD and income protection policies was paying $9,314 per year entirely from personal income.
+Following a complimentary review by Christopher Hall at Arrow Equities, the existing policies were cancelled and replaced with new ClearView policies at new-business rates.
+Life cover increased from $1,000,000 to $1,400,000.
+TPD cover was maintained at $1,400,000.
+Income protection increased from $6,000 to $6,900 per month, with the waiting period reduced from 180 days to 30 days.
+The total annual premium fell from $9,314 to $5,574 — a saving of $3,740 per year, approximately 40% of the original premium cost.
+By restructuring life and TPD into superannuation, the amount paid from personal income fell to $840 per year — an out-of-pocket saving of $8,474 annually, a 91% reduction in personal cash outlay.
 No advice fees were charged.
+Client details have been anonymised.
+"Dave" is a pseudonym used with the client's consent.
+Identifying details including occupation, income and family situation are included with permission to illustrate the real-world impact of this outcome.

 Client Snapshot

-Before and after insurance restructure: annual premium reduced from $9,314 to $5,574, with personal out-of-pocket cost falling from $9,314 to $840 per year — a saving of $8,474 annually.
-Case study by Christopher Hall, Arrow Equities AFSL 526688, March 2026.
+Before and after insurance restructure: $9,314 premium reduced to $840 out-of-pocket.
+Case study by Christopher Hall, Arrow Equities AFSL 526688.

 The Problem: Eight Years of Loyalty Tax

 Dave had no reason to suspect he was overpaying.
-His policies were legitimate, his cover was real, and no one had ever told him there was a better option.
-What had happened over eight years was a gradual accumulation of what the industry calls the loyalty tax — the compounding effect of annual premium increases applied to existing policyholders, while new customers at the same insurer continue to receive new-business pricing.
+His policies were legitimate, his cover was real, and no one had ever told him there was a better arrangement available.
+What had happened over eight years was a gradual accumulation of what the industry calls the loyalty tax — the compounding effect of annual premium increases applied to existing policyholders, while new customers at the same insurer receive new-business pricing.
 This is sometimes referred to as premium creep, and it is one of the most consistent findings across Arrow Equities' 500+ policy reviews.

 Across that review base, Christopher Hall consistently identifies premium reductions of between 30% and 60% when replacing long-standing policies with equivalent new-to-market cover — before any structural improvements are applied.
 In Dave's case, the total premium reduction was approximately 40%, with a 91% reduction in personal out-of-pocket cost once superannuation funding was factored in.
-Both figures are attributable to the combination of loyalty tax accumulation and a policy ownership structure that had never been assessed.
+Both figures reflect the combination of loyalty tax accumulation and a policy ownership structure that had never been assessed.

 With a recently refinanced mortgage and renovation costs already stretching the household budget, $9,314 per year paid entirely out of pocket was a number worth examining.